scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 ### Better interop for functions
 Since 0.3.9 it was possible to pass Scala functions to native libraries by defining `CFuncPtrN` - SAM traits working as a wrapper for Scala functions.
-Native calls to such functions were done via generated `externForwarder` - method, boxing parameters before passing them to function, and unboxing results.
+Native calls to such functions were done via generated `externForwarder` - method, boxing parameters before passing them to the function, and unboxing results.
 On the other hand, if you wanted to use a native function you could declare it as an `extern`.
 This design was quite good, but it did not allow working with generic functions passed to Scala Native as `*void`, or `Ptr[Byte]` in SN syntax.

 To support the last scenario, this design was extended and changed.
 You no longer need to implement the `CFuncPtrN` trait which is now private for plugin implementation.
-Instead, you can use an implicit conversion method taking arbitrary `scala.FunctionN` and returning `CFuncPtrN`.
+Instead, you can use an implicit conversion from `scala.FunctionN` to `CFuncPtrN`.

 ```scala
 type Callback = CFuncPtr1[CInt,Unit]